tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_to_excel.md

 keywords: excel, import, apps, data, servers, clusters, database instances
 last_updated: August, 2018
 summary: "Easily import your Excel spreadsheets into Tidal Migrations"
-sidebar: user_guidesbar
+sidebar: main_sidebar
 permalink: import-from-excel.html
 ---

 Tidal Migration's importer will guide you through mapping your columns to our fields, create your own fields and even make associations between dependencies if you have captured these.

 You can import your Excel spreadsheets into Tidal Migrations by visiting: